AlizeDeMatas/ccm_benchmate/docs/api_ref/reference/apis_ref.md

 **Returns**:

-returns a detailed dict with the variation information depending on the paramters described above
+returns a detailed dict with the variation information depending on the parameters described above

 <a id="ensembl.Ensembl.vep"></a>